strings Command in Linux with Examples

 (9) Use of multiple files with strings command

-Below command search for strings atleast 100 characters long in two files and display results.
-As discussed earlier, -f options display file name in the beginning against each line.
-Below command is helpful in searching two or more files simultaneously.
+Below the command search for strings at least 100 characters long in two files and display results.
+As discussed earlier, -f options display the file names at the beginning against each line.
+The below command is helpful in searching two or more files simultaneously.

 strings -f -n 100 <file1> <file2>